PERM Labor Certification Process and Timing (Part 2 of 2)19 Apr 2021

 Processing Time Including Audit

 There is a thirty-day deadline allowed for submission of a response to the audit.
 This deadline is calculated from the date of issuance of the audit.
-Once the audit response is transmitted to the DOL, the case is reviewed on a first-in/first-out basis according to priority date.
-At this time, decisions in audited cases are generally issued within nine months from the audit date.
-The processing dates for audited cases are also available on the DOL WebSite.
+Once the audit response is transmitted to the DOL, the case is reviewed on a first-in / first-out basis according to priority date.
+At this time, decisions in audited cases generally are issued within twelve months from the priority date.
+The processing dates for audited cases are also available on the DOL website.

 Processing Time for Supervised Recruitment